meltoner/agrofelis/components/remote-control/readme.md

 ### Structure

-To prototype the body of the remote controller the module utilised pieces of wood due to their lightweight density and because they can be easily drilled and machined.
-The structure is composed of four pieces of wood glued together to form a solid structure all components are attached to.
+To prototype the body of the remote controller, the module utilised pieces of wood due to their lightweight density and because they can be easily drilled and machined.
+The structure is composed of four pieces of wood glued together to form a solid structure, components are attached to.
-Although the body and finishing is not the envisaged end look and feel of the remote controller, the rapid prototype implement confirmed the module's approximate size, the components arrangement, their connectivity and establishing a functional remote controller.
+Although the body and finishing is not the envisaged end look and feel of the remote controller, the rapid prototype implement confirmed the module's approximate size, the components arrangement, connectivity and established a functional remote controller.

-The following diagram encodes the dimensions of the wooden pieces assembling the structure of the module.
+The following diagram encodes the dimensions of the wooden pieces, assembling the structure of the module.

 ![Structure schematics](_figures/remote-control-03-structure-schematics.png)

-The figure moreover encodes on the top left side of the diagram two holes to pass the potentiometer cables and three smaller holes matching the pins of the limit switches layout.
-Another two holes can be seen in center of the top side, used to secure the battery of the remote controller using a strap.
-The following photo, shows the fabricated structure underside hosting the ESP32 terminal adapter attached using two screws.
+The figure moreover encoded on the top left side two holes to pass the potentiometer cables and three smaller holes matching the pins of the limit switches layout.
+Another two holes can be seen in center of the top side, used to secure the battery of the remote controller using a strap or a tape.
+The following photo, shows the fabricated structure underside, hosting the ESP32 terminal adapter using two screws.

 ![Structure actual](_figures/remote-control-04-frame.jpg)

-The subsequent photo depicts the top side of the structure hosting the joystick, the battery positioned in the top middle, above the ESP32 terminal adapter pinned on the underside of the structure.
+The subsequent photo depicts the top side of the structure facilitating the joystick, the battery positioned in the top middle side, above the ESP32 terminal adapter located on the underside of the module's body.

 ![Structure battery and joystick](_figures/remote-control-05-frame-battery-joystic.jpg)

-The following photo provides a side view of the module, at the same fabrication step as of the previous figure.
+The following photo provides a side view of the controller, at the same fabrication step shown in the previous figure.

 ![Module side](_figures/remote-control-06-side.jpg)

-The consequent photo, focuses on the left side of the remote controller where two limit switches and two potentiometers have been attached using hot glue.
-The cables of the input sensors pass through the structure, on the electronics side, using holes made following the layout of the components.
-The four input sensors, connect with the ESP32 GPIO using a four pin and a two pin ribbon cable, used for their signals pins as well as for powering them.
+The consequent photo, focuses on the left side of the remote controller where the two limit switches and the two potentiometers have been attached using hot glue.
+The cables of the input sensors pass through the structure towards the electronics, using related holes following the layout of the components.
+The four input sensors, connect with the ESP32 GPIO ports using a four pin and a two pin ribbon cables, used to link their signals and supply them with power.

 ![Switches and potentiometers](_figures/remote-control-07-switch-potetiometer.jpg)